Code-Institute-Submissions/ryanjbm-Milestone3/README.md

 * Checks all fields are filled before allowing to submit
 * Page refreshes afterwards
 * Functional contact form which sends email to my account, showing who sent the email

+### Security
+* As passwords were being saved, I used Werkzeug to encrypt passwords to my database
+* Protects users passwords from being revealed if site was to be hacked
+* WTForms used to prevent people from editing frontend security and bypassing
+* Backend Python used to redirect if user is logged in so cant access register or login pages and if user isnt logged in cant access profile or recommend product pages

 # Technologies Used